rafhtl/MMM-NOAA3/README.md

 ## Provider name MUST be in the config.js.
 Here they are:

 * weatherbit
 * darksky
-* apixu
 * weatherunlocked
 * accuweather
 * openweather
-*  AS OF 1/3/2019 THIS WILL NO LONGER WORK yahoo

-* For all of them EXCEPT YAHOO and WEATHERUNLOCKED
+* For all of them EXCEPT WEATHERUNLOCKED
      ```   {
         module: 'MMM-NOAA3',
 	position: 'top_left',